 - Click on Programs and Features.

-- The installed Java version is listed in program list.
+- The installed Java version will be listed in the program list.

-The installed Java version will look something like:
+The installed Java version will look something like this:

 Method 3: Java Command